hackingmaterials/matminer/README.rst

 Installation
 --------

-There are a few ways to install MatMiner:-
+There are a couple of quick and easy ways to install MatMiner:-

 - **Quick install**

-(Beware: this may not install the latest changes to MatMiner.
+(Note: this may not install the latest changes to MatMiner.
 To install the version with the latest commits, skip to the next steps)

 For a quick install of MatMiner, and all of its dependencies, simply run the command in a bash terminal: